Pranav016/Exploratory-data-analysis-of-School-student-surveys/README.md

 ![Plot4](/plots/plot4.PNG)

-* Plot relation for- if they are interested in music, they'd be interested in music too
+* Plot relation for- if they are interested in music, they'd be interested in movies too

 ![Plot5](/plots/plot5.PNG)